baggepinnen/SpectralDistances.jl/docs/src/ltimodels.md

 ## Overview

-Most distances available in this package require operate on linear models estimated from a time-domain signal.
+Most distances available in this package operate on linear models estimated from a time-domain signal.
 This package supports two kind of LTI models, [`AR`](@ref) and [`ARMA`](@ref).
 [`AR`](@ref) represents a model with only poles whereas [`ARMA`](@ref) has zeros as well.
 These types are subtypes of `ControlSystems.LTISystem`, so many of the functions from the [ControlSystems.jl](https://github.com/JuliaControl/ControlSystems.jl) toolbox work on these models as well.
 When acting like a `ControlSystems.LTISystem`, the default is to use the continuous-time representation of the model.
 The discrete-time representation can be obtained by `tf(m, 1)` where `1` is the sample time.
 More on the time-domain representation below.